operate-first/sre/ADRs/RH/SIG-SRE/ADR-00002 Personas related to Managed Services.md

 ## Problem Statement

-There is content within SIG-SRE that is being produced that depends upon the defintion of a "persona" as it is related to Managed Services.
-For example, as a consumer of SLO's, I want to be able to consume the data in a relevant and consistent way in accordance with my "persona".
-Similarly, there is a RACI chart which has persona as a key datapoint.
+A successful SRE practice requires a cross-functional group of stakeholders to engage and work across teams to focus on reliability.
+This document lists the Personas involved in supporting a cloud service.
+For example, as a stakeholder of SLOs, I want to be able to consume the data in a relevant and consistent way in accordance with my "persona".
+The roles and responsibilities of each Persona will be documented in RACI format in a future PR.

-Therefore, to assist in the production of this other content, it is necessary to first define the persona.
-Some examples are (but not limited to): SRE, Engineer, Product Owner, Business, Executive.

 ## Goals

 This ADR hopes to resolve the problem statement by identifying and documenting the key personas in a summary format.
-The output will be a document which will be accessible by other assets.
+The output will be a document which will be referenced from other assets.

 ## Non-goals